Sunburn in pets

 - Avoid walking your dog in the middle of very hot days, instead, stick to the cooler mornings and evenings.

-- Apply sunscreen to any unprotected skin (such as bare skin, and areas of thin or light coloured fur) on sunny days.
-Dogs often need it on the ends of their nose and tummy, and cats tend to need it on their ears/end of their nose.
+- Apply sunblock to any areas of unprotected skin on sunny days.
+Dogs often need it on the end of their nose and tummy, and cats tend to need it on their ears and the end of their nose.
+If possible, try to discourage your pet from licking their lotion off.

 Did you find this page useful?